Gkhech/sparkhacks2025/README.md

 # InterviewDivers

 InterviewDivers is an AI-powered interview coach designed to help users practice and improve their interview skills.
 It provides interactive sessions by asking questions via text-to-speech and accepting user responses through speech-to-text.
 After all questions are answered, the app offers feedback on the user's responses.
+We came up with this idea because we wanted to get better at behavioral interviews.

+## Divers Team
+Gor Khechyan, Jin Lee, Michael Rosas, Jill Ujalia

 ## Features